TunirKilikdar1/EDA-with-SQL/README.md

 ### Geographic Distribution

-Interactive map visuals detail the geographic concentration of layoffs, providing a spatial perspective on the data.
-The maps show that the United States is the dominant region affected, with a significant proportion of layoffs occurring there, while countries like India also register a notable impact.
+The bars and charts detail the geographic concentration of layoffs, providing a spatial perspective on the data.
+It show that the United States is the dominant region affected, with a significant proportion of layoffs occurring there, while countries like India also register a notable impact.
 This geographical breakdown helps stakeholders understand regional market dynamics and identify localized trends that may influence strategic planning and resource allocation.
 ![Power BI Dashboard Screenshot](images/Screenshot%202025-02-27%20120054.png)

 ### Company Rankings